-For $129.99 a month – the same price as Silver GigaBlast – you can also get the Gold Bundle.
-It has download speeds up to 300 Mbps, and upload speeds up to 30 Mbps.
+For $149.99 mo for 12 months – the same price as Silver GigaBlast – you can also get the Gold Bundle.
+It has download speeds up to 500 Mbps, and upload speeds up to 30 Mbps.
 500 Mbps is enough download speed for almost any situation.

 The Gold package is ideal for large families.
-Up to nine devices can access the Internet simultaneously.
+Up to nine devices can access Cox Internet service simultaneously.

 Plus, the average user will get more value from the expanded channel lineup than the increased speed from the Gigablast.

 The Platinum Bundle

 The Platinum bundle features fast download speeds and lots of channels.
 You get download speeds up to 1,000 Mbps and upload speeds up to 35 Mbps.
 It costs $179.99 mo for 12 months.
 Early termination fees may apply.